tagohd/mono/Character Questionnaires/Questionnaires.md

 - If your character was formerly human (or any species other than what they are currently), tell the story of how they became what they currently are.

 ## Developer
 Try to answer these questions in-character if possible.
+Don’t worry if you still meet some resistance.
+Sometimes a character will feel uncomfortable answering a question, and deflect in an in-character way.
+Write down their response.
+Why did they deflect?
+Why did they choose that method?
+Are they scared?
+Covering up with humor?
+Is the question related to a traumatic event?
+You can learn a lot from these deflections- sometimes more than an answer could provide.
 ### Personality
 - Do you have a lifelong dream or aspiration?
 - In general, how do you act around other people that you have just met?